gogokev06/RustRepo/Notes.md

 # Notes
 > Hoi!
 So Rust...
 Yeah completely new to it, but I will try to write what I learn.

 Rust is a programming language with natively immutable data types and the variable's data type need to be stated.
-All the code should be inside functions, all functions start with `fn`, the function you start off with is the `fn main() {}` function.
+All the code should be inside functions, all functions start with `fn`, the function you start off with is the `fn [fileName]() {}` function.
 Since Rust is immutable, we need to add `mut` to it so that it can change (it can be different value, but needs to be same type of data) along the code; making it mutable basically.
 In Rust, the concept of variable ownership is defined as

 A breakdown of Rust's fundamental data types.
 This table explains what they are and why you'd use them.